Domestic Violence Charges – Standard vs. Aggravated

 Many domestic violence-designated crimes are class 1 misdemeanors.
 This is the most severe classification of misdemeanor offenses.
 However, certain domestic violence offenses can be classified as felonies.

-For example, if your charged offense involved serious bodily injuries, a weapon, or if the victim was a child, you can be charged with a felony.
+For example, if your charged offense involved serious bodily injuries or a weapon, or if the victim was a child, you can be charged with a felony.

 If the victim is a child, the offense could also be considered a dangerous crime against children (DCAC) with serious penalties, depending on the alleged victim’s age and the specific offense.